RAvdek/podcastify-flask/README.md

 Podcastify is a web app which which plays news articles as audio.

+Warning: The internal text parser isn't that great so you may be listening to a non-trivial amount of raw HTML when you use the app :)

 # How to get it running

 0. If you don't do a lot of python dev, you should run `pip install -r requirements.txt` to install dependencies.